tmortimer/urlfilter/README.md

 [![GoDoc](https://godoc.org/github.com/tmortimer/urlfilter?status.svg)](https://godoc.org/github.com/tmortimer/urlfilter)

 ## The Basics
 The application accepts requests against **/urlinfo/1/somefull.url.com/here?query=string** and returns **200-OK** if they are safe to visit and **403-Forbidden** if the URL has been flagged and should not be visited.
-It is a standard Golang application that can be executed from it's project folder by running **go run urlfilter.go --config=configs/bloom-redis-mysql.json**, hower it is simplest to run this with [Docker Compose](#Docker Compose)
+It is a standard Golang application that can be executed from it's project folder by running **go run urlfilter.go --config=configs/bloom-redis-mysql.json**, hower it is simplest to run this with Docker Compose.

 ### Notes About The API
 The requirements stated *"The caller wants to know if it is safe to access that URL or not.
 As the implementer you get to choose the response format and structure.
 These lookups are blocking users from accessing the URL until the caller receives a response from your service."*.